|Policy Title: Aircraft on University Property/Unmanned Aircraft Systems (Drones)||Category: Administration|

-- Any University employee, student, or unit purchasing a UAS (or the parts to assemble a UAS) or UAS services with University funds, or funds being disbursed through a University account, including grant funds, must contact RMI in order to assess the University’s ability to obtain a COA, other necessary FAA exemptions, or meet other applicable compliance requirements and obtain the appropriate insurance.
+- Any university employee, student, or unit purchasing a UAS (or the parts to assemble a UAS) or UAS services with university funds, or funds being disbursed through a university account, including grant funds, must contact the CSU Drone Center in order to assess the University’s ability to obtain a waiver, other necessary FAA exemptions, or meet other applicable compliance requirements and obtain the appropriate insurance.

-- Recreational or hobbyist use of UAS or model aircraft on or over University property, not for a University-sponsored academic, research, or business purpose, is not permitted except for registered Student Organization use as discussed below.
+- Recreational or hobbyist use of UAS on university property, not for a university-sponsored academic, research, or business purpose, is not permitted except for registered student organization use as discussed below.
 On occasion, however, a UAS may be used in connection with a course or project, where the operator is a student under the supervision of an instructor.
 In such cases, the use may qualify as hobbyist/recreational use and must comply with applicable FAA regulations for such use.
 Pursuant to FAA guidance issued May 4, 2016, faculty members may assist students with such uses, provided that:

 - No compensation is received by anyone in connection with the flight operation;

 - The student primarily retains operational control, the faculty member has all required FAA certifications and permissions to operate the UAS, and the faculty member’s manipulation of the aircraft is incidental and secondary to the student’s (e.g., the faculty member steps in to regain control in the event the student begins to lose control, to terminate the flight, etc.);